jedcn/reveal-ck-template/README.md

 This project contains all that's necessary for starting with reveal-ck.

-My suggestion is that you fork it, rename your fork to match your talk, and then start commiting and pushing your latest slides to your renamed fork.

-## Getting Started
+My suggestion is that you:

-* Fork this repository
+* Fork it,

-* Rename your newly forked repository
+* Rename your fork to match your talk

-* Clone your fork
+* Clone it

 * Get reveal-ck by running a `bundle`

-* Generate the set of slides that come with this template by running `reveal-ck generate`
+* Run `reveal-ck generate` which will build the set of slides that come with the project and ensure that everything is up and running.

-* View the slides by running `open slides/index.html` (MacOS)
+* View the generate slides in a browser by running `open slides/index.html` (MacOS)

+* Update `config.toml` (name, talk name, change theme if desired)

-Once you've made it this far, start editing your `slides.haml` and run `reveal-ck generate` as you make progress.
+Once you've made it this far, start editing your `slides.haml` and re-run `reveal-ck generate` as you make progress.

-If you've already got the slides open in a browser, just refresh.

-Remember to commit (and push) progress as you go.
+You can commit and push as you go.

 Enjoy!